lplclaremont/bank-tech-test/README.md

 # Bank Mock Tech Test

 ## Overview
 This is my completed 'bank' tech test for Makers Academy.
-It is a simple program which allows users to deposit and withdraw from a bank account and then view a statement based on these transactions in the following format
+It is a simple program which allows users to deposit and withdraw from a bank account in their command line and then view a statement based on these transactions in the following format
 ```
 date || credit || debit || balance
 14/01/2023 || || 500.00 || 2500.00